RowanLima/RowanLima/README.md

 ### 🧑🏽‍💻 About me:

-- 📖 Systems Analysis and Development Student.
+- 📖 Graduated in systems analysis and development.
-- 🫀 Passionate about cyber security and programming.
 - 🚀 Always improving my programming skills and new technologies.
 <br><br>